ccano/cc2223/practice2/REAME.md

 The delivery of the practice consists of 3 parts:

-1. Development and description of the steps to set up the platform for the FaaS functions service, in one of the existing platforms (OpenFaas, OpenWhisk, ...).
+1. Development and description of the steps to set up the platform for the FaaS functions service, in OpenFaas (if you prefer some other existing platform for FaaS, please inform the teacher).
 2. Implementation of the face detection function in the selected language (python, node.js, etc.).
 3. Steps for the deployment of the implemented function within the selected OpenFaaS platform.